alex-sir/etch-a-sketch/README.md

 ### Features
 - Dark Mode: Toggle by clicking the **eye** icon.
+    - Extensions like *Dark Reader* mess up a part of the look.
 - Draw: Hover over or tap spots in the grid to fill them in with a specified color.
 - Erase: Same mechanic as draw, except it removes filled color.
 - Grid Toggle: Toggles the bordering on each of the individual cells in the grid.